dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

     TypeError: cannot marshal None unless allow_none is enabled

-The use_datetime option lets you pass :mod:`datetime` and related objects in to the proxy or receive them from the server.
-If use_datetime is False, the internal DateTime class is used to represent dates instead.
+The *use_datetime* option lets you pass :mod:`datetime` and related objects in to the proxy or receive them from the server.
+If *use_datetime* is False, the internal :class:`DateTime` class is used to represent dates instead.

 Data Types
 ==========

 The XML-RPC protocol recognizes a limited set of common data types.
 The types can be passed as arguments or return values and combined to create more complex data structures.

 .. include:: xmlrpclib_types.py
     :literal: